Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-9.md

 | docs      | a change to documentation           | none          | Documentation        |
 | backstage | any changes that aren't user-facing | none          | none                 |
 </code></pre>
 Indicate a breaking change by placing an `!` between the type name and the colon.
-And we will use `feat!` type to do initial release.
+We will use `feat!` to do an initial release.

 <pre><code class="o-syntax-highlight--bash">git add --all
 git commit -m 'feat!: create my o-example component' git push</code></pre>

 After pushing your commits you should be able to open a pull request.
-If you have never open a PR(pull request) you can read more about it on [github documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+If you have never open a PR (pull request) you can read more about it in [github documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

-_To be able to opon a PR you will need to be part of [origami collaborators](https://github.com/orgs/Financial-Times/teams/origami-collaborators) team and if you are not a member already ask [#origami-support](https://financialtimes.slack.com/archives/C02FU5ARJ) to help you._
+_To be able to opon a PR you will need to be part of [origami collaborators](https://github.com/orgs/Financial-Times/teams/origami-collaborators) team.
+If you are not a member already ask [#origami-support](https://financialtimes.slack.com/archives/C02FU5ARJ) to help you._

 ## Subsequent Releases